weaviate-git-bot/ai-document-search-backend/docs/PROJECT_STRUCTURE.md

 #### Observability

-The scripts folder contains also [`observability.py`](../ai_document_search_backend/scripts/observability.py) file which prints the number of objects in the vector database and the current schema.
+The [`scripts`](../ai_document_search_backend/scripts) folder contains also [`observability.py`](../ai_document_search_backend/scripts/observability.py) which prints the number of objects in the vector database and the current schema.
-The number of objects is equal to the number of pages of all ingested PDFs and can be seen also in the Weaviate Cloud Services dashboard.
+The number of objects is equal to the number of non-empty pages of all ingested PDFs and can be seen also in the [Weaviate Cloud Services dashboard](https://console.weaviate.cloud/dashboard).

 ## Conversations saving

 ![Conversations saving](diagrams/conversations_saving.png)

+This diagram shows how user conversations management is handled on frontend, backend and how frontend interacts with the backend.